oghene-ella/Wordle/README.md

 - `KeyboardController.swift` → Manages keyboard input
 - `KeyboardCell.swift` → Defines tapable letter keys
 - `LetterCell.swift` → Displays guessed letters and updates styling based on correctness

+## **Features**
+✅  Keyboard Layout – Displays an interactive keyboard for user input.

+✅  Letter Selection – Tap on a keyboard letter to input it into the board.

+✅  Delete Function – Remove the last entered letter using the delete button.

+✅  Random Word Generation – A new goal word is randomly generated for each game session.

+✅  Launch Screen & App Icon – Custom branding with a splash screen and app icon.